fhajji/sodium-wrapper/README.md

 ## Roadmap (tentative)

-* Fix: one unit test still fails (only on) Windows.
+* Fix: one unit test still fails (only on Debug builds) on Windows.
 * Update to newest libsodium (in progress).
-* Add wrappers to missing libsodium calls.
+* Add wrappers to missing libsodium calls (in progress).
-* Try to turn it into a header-only wrapper.
+* Try to turn it into a header-only wrapper (in progress).
-* Change API to lower case to make it more C++11, STL- and Boost-ish.
+* Change API to lower case to make it more C++11, STL- and Boost-ish (in progress).
+* Change API to reflect more faithfully libsodium's C-API naming scheme.
+* Replace ad-hoc streaming classes by new 1.0.14+ streaming API.
-* Use new streaming API that appeared in 1.0.14.
+* Adapt Boost.Iostreams filters to use the new 1.0.14+ streaming API.
 * Use updated API in some (toy) projects to test for suitability.
-* User feedback.
+* Tag 0.1 to indicate semi-stable API.
+Seek user feedback.
 Update API if needed.
-* Cryptographic audit, e.g. to check for unintended side-channel attacks.
+Repeat.
-* API freeze, lots more of testing and auditing, user feedback.
+* API freeze, lots more of testing and auditing, more user feedback.
+* Cryptographic audit, e.g. to check for unintended side-channel attacks in wrappers.
 * Initial release of API 1.0.
 * Setting up release branch.
 * More developments, tracking libsodium's updates, etc.